creationix/redact/README.md

 First install the node dependencies.
 Install the latest nodejs from nodejs.org.
 Then in the current folder to `npm install` to install all npm dependencies.

 Then install the browser dependencies.
-Go to the "public" folder and type `jam install smith events`.
+Go to the "public" folder and type `jam install vfs-socket events stream`.

 Go back to the root folder and run the server with `node server.js`.